ShouqAhyaf/Linux_File_Permissions/README.md

 # Linux_File_Permissions

-Here in this project, I added a folder/directory (robot) and then added a Python file (arm) inside it, I applied the command chmod (changing mode) to change the permissions to (-rwxrwxr-x).
+This project includes a directory named robot, which contains a Python file named arm.
+The command chmod (Change mode) I used to set the file permissions to (-rwxrwxr-x).
 __________________________________________________________________
-Why do we use File permissions in Linux?
+Why Use File Permissions?

-File permissions control who can read, write and execute a file(-) or directory(d), there are three categories for permissions:
+File permissions control who can read, write and execute a file(-) or directory(d).
+These permissions are categorized into three groups:

 1. Owner (User): The user who owns the file.
 2. Group: A group of users that share the same permissions.